lukdav/never-have-i-ever/README.md

 3. Lighthouse (Dev Tools)
 A report was conducted for a mobile device, and returned the following scores:
-- Performance - 77%
+- Performance - 80%
-- Accessibility - 93%
+- Accessibility - 96%
-- Best Practices - 80%
+- Best Practices - 93%
-- SEO - 89%
+- SEO - 92%

-There are many things that could be optimised, such as adding a "rel=noopener" to each link for security reasons.
+There are many things that could be optimised, such as properly sizing images.
 All advisories will be considered and acted upon if necessary.

 4. User Stories
 - The first user story is addressed as the website provides a list of games and categorises them to make page navigation easier and so a better level of UX is achieved.